Montage photo of Puerto Rico beach blending into El Yunque Rainforest

 Profile photo of Brendan Carr

-CEO, Professor, Mount Sinai Health Systems
+CEO and Distinguished Chair, Mount Sinai Health Systems

 Profile photo of Leora Horwitz